 Then he says:

 زندگی چون کلاف پیچ پیچ است اولش هیچ و آخرش هیچ است

 Zendegi chun kelafe pich pich ast avvalash hich o akharash hich ast.

-Is the, life is like a tangled ball of wool, which the beginning it starts from nothing, and ends to nothing.
+He say, life is like a tangled ball of wool, which the beginning it starts from nothing, and ends to nothing.